/tag/programming

 UVA Research Computing provides training opportunities covering a variety of data analysis, basic programming and computational topics.
 All of the classes listed below are taught by experts and are freely available to UVa faculty, staff and students.

-Upcoming Workshops DATE WORKSHOP INSTRUCTOR There are currently no training events scheduled.
-Please check back soon!
-Research Computing is partnering with the Research Library and the Health Sciences Library to deliver workshops covering a variety of
+Deep learning in drug discoveryPriyanka Prakash Research Computing is partnering with the Research Library and the Health Sciences Library to deliver workshops covering a variety of research computing topics.

-• Code Debugging on Rivanna
+• Code Debugging and UVA HPC

 TotalView TotalView is a full-featured, source-level, graphical debugger for applications written in C, C++, Fortran (77 and 90/95/2003), assembler, and mixed source/assembler codes.
 It is a multiprocess, multithread debugger that supports multiple parallel programming paradigms including MP and OpenMP.
 The University has a near-site license (256 tokens) for Totalview on all versions of Linux.
 Visit the TotalView website for detailed documentation.